Eduard Bazardo: Boston Red Sox

-The Boston Red Sox signed Bazardo as an international free agent in July 2014.
+The Boston Red Sox signed Bazardo as an international free agent in July 2014 for $8,000.
 He played for the Dominican Summer League (DSL) Red Sox in 2015 and 2016.
-In 2017, he played for both the DSL Red Sox and the Gulf Coast League (GCL) Red Sox.
-In 2018, he split time between the Class A Short Season Lowell Spinners and the Class A Greenville Drive.
-In 2019, he again played at two levels, for the Class A-Advanced Salem Red Sox and the Double-A Portland Sea Dogs.
-Through 2019, Bazardo had compiled a record of 23–19 in 100 games (31 starts) with 10 saves, in five minor-league seasons.
+In 2017, he played for DSL Red Sox before joining the Gulf Coast League (GCL) Red Sox in late June.
+He pitched solely as a starter in 2018, starting with the Low-A Lowell Spinners and being promoted to the Single-A Greenville Drive in early August.
+In 2019, he returned to the bullpen and again played at two levels, beginning the year with the High-A Salem Red Sox and advancing to the Double-A Portland Sea Dogs in mid-June.
+Through 2019, Bazardo compiled a record of 23–19 in 100 games, including 31 starts, with 10 saves in five minor-league seasons.
 He had a 2.55 ERA and 342 strikeouts in 310 innings pitched.

-After the 2020 minor league season was cancelled, Bazardo participated in the Fall Instructional League.
+After the 2020 minor league season was cancelled due to the COVID-19 pandemic, Bazardo pitched well in the Fall Instructional League.
 On November 20, 2020, he was added to Boston's 40-man roster.
 Bazardo was assigned to the team's alternate training site prior to the start of the 2021 season.
 On April 14, 2021, he was promoted to the major leagues for the first time for a scheduled doubleheader against the Minnesota Twins.
 He made his MLB debut that day, pitching a scoreless inning of relief.
-On May 12, Bazardo was recalled for one day and pitched two scoreless innings.
-On July 5, he was placed on the 60-day injured list with a right lat strain.
-He was sent on a rehabilitation assignment with the Florida Complex League Red Sox on August 13, optioned to the Triple-A Worcester Red Sox on September 13, recalled to Boston on September 26, and optioned back to Worcester on October 3.
-Overall during the 2021 regular season, Bazardo made two appearances for Boston and did not allow a run in three innings pitched while striking out three batters; with Worcester, he appeared in 11 games and registered three saves while pitching to an 8.74 ERA and striking out 12 batters in 11 1/3 innings.
+He returned to alternate site the next day.
+On May 12, Bazardo again joined the Red Sox for one day, pitching two scoreless innings before being sent down to the Triple-A Worcester Red Sox.
+On July 5, he recalled to the Red Sox and placed on the 60-day injured list with a right lat strain.
+He started a rehabilitation assignment with the Florida Complex League Red Sox on August 13, was optioned to Worcester Red Sox on September 13 and recalled to Boston on September 26.
+He did not pitch for the Red Sox in his final stint with the team in 2021 and was optioned back to Worcester on October 3, after the end of the regular season.
+In the 2021 regular season, Bazardo pitched twice for Boston, allowing no runs in three innings pitched, striking out three batters.
+With Worcester, he appeared in 11 games and registered three saves while pitching to an 8.74 ERA and striking out 12 batters in 11 1/3 innings.